kaitlynstrickfaden/edger/vignettes/contourr_methodology.md

 <br>

 Let’s take a look at an image using `imager`’s “load.image” function.
-I’ll also convert it into a dataframe and give each pixel a unique index to make it easier to manipulate later.
+I’ll also convert it into a data frame and give each pixel a unique index to make it easier to manipulate later.

 <br>